Artikulation (Ligeti): Composition

-Ligeti used both chance, such as in selection of sound segments, and an overall plan; all related to phonetics.
-"Part serial, part empirical, part aleatoric."
-Ligeti used technology including sine wave, white noise, and impulse generators, as well as filters.
+Ligeti used electronic equipment including sine wave oscillators, white noise generators, impulse generators, and filters to create and process sound material.
+Both chance operations and an overall plan related to phonetics were used in constructing the work; Richard Steinitz considered it "part serial, part empirical, part aleatoric."
+Having conceived of many various possible and artificial phonemes, created recordings of them, and grouped them into various categories and bins, the composer created a formula to determine the maximum length of each tape used (the louder the shorter), and then went through a process of randomly selecting similar "phonemes" out of their bins, combining them into "texts", and then cutting these in half, down to "words".

 First I chose types [of noise, or artificial phonemes] with various group-characteristics and various types of internal organization, as: grainy, friable, fibrous, slimy, sticky and compact materials.
 An investigation of the relative permeability of these characters indicated which could be mixed and which resisted mixture.

-Having conceived of many various possible and artificial phonemes, created recordings of them, and grouped them into various categories and bins, Ligeti created a formula (and many tables) to determine the maximum length of each tape used (the louder the shorter), and then went through a process of grabbing randomly, without-looking, similar "phonemes" out of their bins, combining them into "texts", and then cutting these in half, down to "words".

-Despite this process, the piece has been described as, "spontaneous, even witty", "humorous", and as "influential".
-Holmes argues that though Ligeti abandoned electronic music after Glissandi and Artikulation, "it seems clear he could not have conceived some of his later works [such as Atmosphères] had he not learned the techniques of composing with slowly modulating textures and timbres that came with producing tape music."
+Despite this complex process, the piece has been described as, "spontaneous, even witty" and "humorous".
+Thom Holmes argues that, although Ligeti abandoned electronic music not long after completing Artikulation, "it seems clear he could not have conceived some of his later works [such as Atmosphères] had he not learned the techniques of composing with slowly modulating textures and timbres that came with producing tape music."

 Listening score

-Fred Lerdahl argues that discretization is necessary not only for musical analysis but also for perception even by learned listeners, and thus that pieces such as Artikulation are inaccessible.
-In contrast, in 1970 graphic designer Rainer Wehinger (State University of Music and Performing Arts Stuttgart) created a "Hörpartitur" or "score for listening" for the piece, representing different sonorous effects with specific graphic symbols much like a transcription.
-Despite Ligeti's original notation, consisting of a large number of charts and tables, this score, approved by the composer, has been described as having, "a unique and appealing aesthetic", and as being, "easy to follow when viewed aligned with the music".
+In 1970, graphic designer Rainer Wehinger of the State University of Music and Performing Arts Stuttgart created a "Hörpartitur" or "score for listening" for the piece, representing different sounds and processes with specific graphic symbols.
+While Ligeti's original notation consisted of a large number of charts and tables, Wehinger's score, approved by the composer, has been described as having "a unique and appealing aesthetic" and being "easy to follow when viewed aligned with the music".
 As shown in the key to the score:

 Wehinger...focuses on the main sonic characteristics: uses a timeline measured in seconds; shapes and colors instead of the notes on a staff; different colors that represent variations in timbre and pitch; dots that are standing for impulses and combs for noise.

+Tom Service of The Guardian argued that, even prior to Wehinger's score, "Ligeti himself imagined the sounds of Artikulation conjuring up images and ideas of labyrinths, texts, dialogues, insects, catastrophes, transformations, disappearances."

-The depiction of frequency using the y-axis may be, "very approximate".
+The depiction of frequency using the y-axis may be "very approximate".
 The score was later synced to the music and posted on YouTube.
-Though Holmes finds, "the artistic value in visualizing this work...plain to see", Taruskin argues the score is "decorative or celebratory...rather than...practical".
+Though Holmes considered "the artistic value in visualizing this work...plain to see", Richard Taruskin deemed the score "decorative or celebratory" rather than "practical".

-Tom Service of The Guardian argues that even prior to Wehinger's score and its animation, "Ligeti himself imagined the sounds of Artikulation conjuring up images and ideas of labyrinths, texts, dialogues, insects, catastrophes, transformations, disappearances."